sanchesaline6/sample-git-project-pluralsight/README.md

 # sample-git-project-pluralsight
-This is a sample repository for my Pluralsight course Eclipse for Java Developers
+This is a sample repository for my Pluralsight course Eclipse for Java Developers, used to push and fetch elements.